Kyald1412/CoronaVirus-2019-nCoV-Live-Tracking/README.md

 #Removed from google play due to sensitivity towards tragic event.
+(You can download the apk in the release section)

 <!-- Put the following at the end of README.md -->
 <!-- [playstore-image]: https://play.google.com/intl/en_us/badges/static/images/badges/en_badge_web_generic.png -->